huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Patina
 - [ ] Dirt

-#### For a long time, packs of baseball card contained what consumable?
+#### For a long time, packs of baseball cards contained what consumable?

 - [ ] Aspirin
 - [ ] Mints